 6. Measuring the DC resistance of a coil

 For most coils you can just clamp on a DMM and use the ohm meter function; however, for smaller coils the DMM may provide too much current and damage the coil.
 To measure the resistance of delicate coils, use the same measuring circuit above with a larger resistor.
 Instead of stimulating with a sinusoidal signal, we use DC.
-So connect a bench power supply set to minimum voltage or connect you signal generator using only a DC offset voltage set to zero.
+So connect a bench power supply set to minimum voltage or connect your signal generator using only a DC offset voltage set to zero.
 Slowly ramp up the voltage until you see a tiny current flow, then use Ohm's law to compute the DC resistance.

 7. Examples